bajumar/Azure-Monitor-Logs/Query Library/Server Asset Inventory README.md

 **ServiceMap-based Query Examples**

 Servce Map collects a richer dataset, including Azure-specific configuration information such as VM Size and Region, so the construction of relevant queries is much simpler.
-The queries in this section also feature "pretty" column names, which allow you to use spaces and special characters.
+The queries in this section also feature "pretty" column names, which support the use of spaces and special characters.

 *Entity pretty names: https://docs.microsoft.com/en-us/azure/kusto/query/schema-entities/entity-names#entity-pretty-names*